dementive/ImperatorProvinceDataEditor/README.md

 # Imperator Rome Province Data Editor

-The Imperator Rome Province Data Editor is a
+The Imperator Rome Province Data Editor is a cross platform modern Python customtkinter application that is used to manage and edit all of the data in the province setup folder.

 # Installation